Brampton Island: Settlement and the development of the resort

 In 1916, Joseph Busuttin and his family became the island's first European settlers.
-The island's resort was first established in December 1933 when two of the Busuttin sons welcomed passengers from the P&O ship SS Canberra.
+The island's resort was first established in December 1933 when two of the Busuttin sons welcomed passengers from the P&O ship Canberra.
 Busuttin's sons then sold the resort and left in 1959.

 There were several owners briefly over the next two years, Carapark and Hotels of Australia.
 In 1961, the island was purchased for 80,000 pounds by the McLean family which had been operating Roylen Cruises from Mackay which was started by Tom McLean MBE, a former World War II Army Engineer.

 Tom McLean's son Fitzroy, who previously had been the Master of an ex-World War II Fairmile, Roylen Star, became the manager of the island.
 Another former Roylen skipper, Ray Smith, became the Assistant Manager.
-The resort developed quickly with the aid of the Roylen Cruise fleet, operating a system called Cruise n Stay, by utilising both vessels and the accommodation at the Island.
+The resort developed quickly with the aid of the Roylen Cruise fleet, operating a system called Cruise n Stay, by utilising both vessels and the accommodation at the island.

-A small railway was introduced to run stores and supplies from the "Deep Water Jetty" to the resort.
-Due to the huge tidal differences (up to 6 metres or so) the jetty at the resort could only be utilised at certain times due to the depth of the water, whereas the "Deep Water Jetty" could be used around the clock.
+A small railway was introduced to run stores and supplies from the Deep Water Jetty to the resort.
+Due to the huge tidal differences (up to 6 metres or so) the jetty at the resort could only be utilised at certain times due to the depth of the water, whereas the Deep Water Jetty could be used around the clock.

-An engineering feat during its day saw an airstrip built on the island in 1965 which operated TAA aircraft including (during the 1970s) De Havilland Twin Otters.
+An engineering feat during its day saw an airstrip built on the island in 1965 which was served by Trans Australia Airlines (TAA) aircraft including (during the 1970s) De Havilland Canada DHC-6 Twin Otters.
 It was, however, a relatively short airstrip and several aircraft had accidents there including one of TAA's Twin Otters.
 No one was killed in any of the accidents there.

 There were several cyclones over this period and the island suffered considerable damage.

-In the late '80s the island's owners started demolishing villa style accommodation and constructed a new upmarket block referred to as the "Blue Lagoon" block.
-In 1985, Trans Australia Airlines purchased Brampton Island, upgraded the resort and subsequently sold it to P&O Resorts in late 1997.
-Three million dollars was spent on a major refurbishment of the resort before it was purchased by Voyages.
+In the late 1980s the island's owners started demolishing villa style accommodation and constructed a new upmarket block referred to as the "Blue Lagoon" block.
+In 1985, TAA purchased Brampton Island, upgraded the resort.
+It was sold by successor Qantas to P&O in December 1997.
+After a major refurbishment, it was purchased by Voyages Hotels & Resorts in July 2004.